When I was a kid, I wanted my corn snake, Ernie, to have a happy life. I wondered if it would be safe to let him out of his

 If your snake doesn’t get trapped or sick, it’s likely that it will eventually make its way outside of your home.
 That’s going to be problematic for two reasons:

 - Releasing exotic animals into the world is illegal.
 This can badly impact the environment and local wildlife.
-In some instances, such as the red-eared terrapin problem in UK rivers, foreign animals can start to breed and break the food chain.
+In some instances, such as the red-eared terrapin problem in UK rivers, foreign animals can start to breed and break the

 - If your snake is venemous or a large constrictor, it could kill other people’s pets, or even a neighbour.
 I know sometimes we don’t get on with neighbours, but I think “death by snakes” is taking things a little too far just because they’re noisy.